Statistics Definitions > Statistical Treatment

 - In Factor Analysis: Any combination of factor levels is called a treatment.

-- In a Thesis or Experiment: A statistical treatment is a summary of the procedure, including statistical methods used.
+- In a Thesis or Experiment: A summary of the procedure, including statistical methods used.

 1. Statistical Treatment in Data Analysis